ngernest/kmt/README.md

 2: { x=T }
 ```

-Note that `3ce9eaca9fb1` will be replaced by some appropriate hash for
+Note that `b3043b7dca44` will be replaced by some new hash each time
-the generated Docker image.
-The `kmt` executable will be in
-`/home/opam_build/default/src/kmt`; this directory is on your path.
+you run `docker run -it kmt`.

 Running `run_eval` inside the Docker container will reproduce the
 evaluation from our paper.
 You can run the regression tests by running